salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/76-submit-speaker-confirmation.png" alt="Cluster Details" width="700px">

-You have changed the steps to approve and publish a new proposal to the agenda. :tada: :tada:
+If you made it this far, **you have changed the steps to approve and publish a new proposal to the agenda.** :tada: :tada:
 You applied the change and it is clear, for technical and non-technical users, how the application was working with Version 1 of the workflow model and how it is working now with Version 2.

 More advanced setups, can include choosing between different version of these models.
 There is no restriction on always using the latest available version.